unifiedjs/unifiedjs.github.io/doc/learn/using-unified.md

 ### Tree transformations

-For this example, we’ll start out with Markdown content, then transform to HTML.
+For this example we start out with markdown content and then transform to HTML.
-We need a Markdown parser and an HTML stringifier for that.
+We need a markdown parser and an HTML stringifier (compiler) for that.
 The relevant projects are respectively [`remark-parse`][parse] and [`rehype-stringify`][stringify].
-To transform between the two syntaxes, we’ll use [`remark-rehype`][remark-rehype].
+To transform between the two syntaxes we use [`remark-rehype`][remark-rehype].
-Finally, we’ll use unified itself to glue these together, and [`unified-stream`][unified-stream] for streaming.
+Finally, we use unified itself to glue these together.

 First set up a project.
+Create a folder `example`,
+enter it,
-Create a folder, `example`, enter it, and initialize a new project:
+and initialize a new package:

 ```sh
 mkdir example